Kihumba/private-/Phase-C/Simulation-Learning-Outcomes/Curriculum/29 - Skype (Hangouts)/README.md

 ----------
 After attaining this skill, and as a demonstration of it, I should be able to create the following:

-1. Screenshots of me participating in remote calls using Skype or Hangouts
+1. Screencasts of me participating in a remote call using Skype or Hangouts

 **Objectives**